stacks-network/stacks-core/integration_tests/README.md

      }
 ```

-You can check the status of the name as it gets registered on the `-regtest` blockchain, as you would on the mainnet blockchain.
+You can check the status of the name as it gets registered on the regtest blockchain, just as you would on the mainnet blockchain.
 Because blocktimes are only 10 seconds in this example, names get registered quickly.

 ```